| I discovered electronics in 1963, when I was eleven,

 worked, but I already knew the general principles, courtesy Carl

+and Jerry.
 A fair number of people my age and older have written to me over

 the years, generally in response to my own tutorial books like Complete